A Paddler’s Guide & Maps for the 228-mile scenic West Branch Water Trail.

 SGP, as the manager of the West Branch Water Trail, released this update of the map and guide in 2022.
-The 16 waterproof map panels are easy to use and can withstand the elements of any paddle.
+The 16 waterproof map panels are easy to use and can withstand the elements of any paddle, the accompanying guide is water resistant.
 Learn more about the update here.
 Or click here to learn more about the West Branch.
 The West Branch overlaps with the PA Wilds and Lumber Heritage Region.

 The map portion of this publication is also available for digital download by clicking here.